T3kan0/auto_tutorial_impact_report_generator/README.md

   * dplyr

 ### About the Data 💾
-The data used here was generated randomly with the ***numpy python*** library.
-The data is meant to only help us see how the different Polynomial orders can fit the data.
-For us to see things to avoid when fitting the data, such as overfitting when the order of the polynomial function gets high.
-In this case, the data was best fit with a polynomial function of the first order, i.e., Linear.
+The data used here was collected between 2019 and the first term of 2022 by the tutorial project of students on the University of Free State.
+The data was collected and stored weekly, where I have access to perform statistical analysis and reporting.

 <p align="center">
   <img align="center" width="300" height="500" src="https://github.com/T3kan0/auto_tutorial_impact_report_generator/blob/main/report_pg1.png">